Changing for Good: Violence Prevention Program

 If you are not currently using physical violence in your relationships and you have completed a Men’s Behaviour Change Program in the last 12 months, please visit our Post MBCP webpage.

-If you have ever physically hurt or assaulted your partner, this is not the right program for you.
+If you have ever physically hurt or assaulted your partner, this may not be the right program for you.
 A Men’s Behaviour Change Program may be able to help you.
 Visit our webpage to find out more.

 If you are not using physical violence in your relationships, but you are worried that your behaviour is escalating and you may hurt someone, ask yourself these questions: